The default User Store

 Step 3: Starting the server

-Start your server and try to log in as the admin user you specified in Step 2.
+Start your server and try to log in as the admin user you specified.